cvqchung/cs361-microserviceA-notifications/README.md

 ### How to REQUEST data (log appointment)
 Send a POST '/' request to the microservice

-Default port for microservice is defined as `http://localhost:3001/`, but this is TBD by user.
+Default port for microservice is defined as `http://localhost:3001/`.

 The request body must follow the format:
 ```